Telco Plus Credit Union

 A credit union is an association of people, united by a common bond, organized under state or federal law so they may pool their individual resources to save and lend at favorable rates.
 Credit unions operate “not for profit, not for charity, but for service.”
 A credit union is owned and controlled by its members.

 East Texas Telco Credit Union was organized as a state-chartered credit union in a Longview home.
 The credit union served employees of Southwestern Bell Telephone Company in Longview.
-As the credit union grew, the location was moved to its present location.
+As the credit union grew, the location was moved to its present location at 423 Gilmer Road.
 Another branch in Tyler was added in 1996.
 In 1997, the board chose to change the name of the credit union to Telco Plus Credit Union to better reflect the expanded membership base.

 - Do you know the difference between a bank and a credit union?